 It may not do much for onboarding, but as any MLD fan knows, your new hires will learn a lot about getting through this messy thing called life.

-If none of these work, there’s always an easier way: download Conductor’s free keyword research app and your content will practically write itself.
+If none of these work, there’s always an easier way: download Conductor’s free Chrome Extension and your content will practically write itself.
 That way, you’ll have enough time for a Perfect Storm/Under the Tuscan Sun director’s cut double feature.

 And if you’re feeling discouraged by a creative slump, take solace knowing you haven’t resorted to Magic 8 balls.
 Yet, anyway.